Vlodzimej/capacitor-swipe-back/README.md

 Publish notes:
 - Bump `version` in `package.json` before releasing.
 - Create a matching git tag for CocoaPods consumers (tag name should equal the package version).
+Pod name is `NotnotsamuelCapacitorSwipeBack`.
 - CI is configured to publish to npm on pushes to `main` (requires `NPM_TOKEN` secret).

 ## Credits